-I teach in the Faculty of Theology at the University of Stellenbosch for Ekklesia.
-I facilitate two Master of Theology Courses (one in Missional Leadership and one in Spiritual Leadership - you can download the information for those courses here.)
+I teach in the Faculty of Theology at the University of Stellenbosch - I am a senior lecturer in Systematic Theology and Ethics with a focus on Public Theology.
+I also teach for Ekklesia where I facilitate two Master of Theology Courses (one in Missional Leadership and one in Spiritual Leadership - you can download the information for those courses here.)

-Together with this I have the honour of being the international coordinator for a global campaign called EXPOSED - Shining a light on corruption.
+Together with this I have the honour of being the international chairman for a global campaign called EXPOSED - Shining a light on corruption.